-5.3.3.13 Destination Infrastructure and Active Transportation Grant
+5.3.3.13 Destination Infrastructure and Active Transportation Grant attractions or active transportation areas.

 By upgrading and investing in local destination infrastructure around core local attractions, visitor experience is enhanced and increases the likelihood of return trips.
 Investing in active transportation projects also helps engage residents and visitors and encourages active means of transportation.